r3inbowari/go-mod-explorer/README.md

 ---

     Q: Why sometimes reveal doesn't work?
-    A: Limited by the VSCode API, at most three levels of recursion are allowed when revealing.
+    A: Limited by the Visual Studio Code API, at most three levels of recursion are allowed when revealing.

 ---

----

     Q: How to avoid focusing the Go Mod Explorer when revealing?
-    A: Go to the Settings of VSCode and set gomod.focusMode to false.
+    A: Go to the Settings of Visual Studio Code and set gomod.focusMode to false.

 ---